There are three major stances concerning God, gods, and the supernatural:

-- This point of view holds that something exists beyond the natural world.
-This can be a god, several gods, spirits, a deity, or deities – a stance commonly called theism.
+This point of view holds that something exists beyond the natural world.
+This can be a god, several gods, spirits, a deity, or deities — a worldview that is commonly called theism1.
 It can also be a meta-physical life force, cosmic order, first cause, or reason for existence.
 Religions are typically centered on the worship of such supernatural entities.

-- This point of view is commonly referred to as agnosticism.
-In its strict definition, agnosticism just says that the existence of the supernatural cannot be known.
+This point of view is commonly referred to as agnosticism3.
+In its strict definition, agnosticism just says that the existence of the supernatural cannot be known4.

 What about other definitions of these terms?